RaulDa/CarND-Traffic-Sign-Classifier-P2/writeup_template.md

 * The shape of a traffic sign image is 32x32 pixels with RGB scale (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-#### 2. Include an exploratory visualization of the dataset.
+#### 2. Exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how many images corresponding to each traffic sign the training set contains:

 ![alt text][image1]

+As shown in the figure, the data set contains an unequal number of images for each traffic sign.
+The sign with the most images is the speed limit of 50 km/h (label 2), with around 2000 samples.
+However, the speed limit of 20 km/h (label 0) has around 200 samples.
+This will determine the probability of success for each sign and also the overall accuracy of the network for the data set.

 ### Design and Test a Model Architecture